wclenhardt/agilecuration/TechnicalDebtConceptualModel.md

 The conceptual model developed here has the following assumptions embedded in it.
 It is envisioned that violations of these assumptions will tend to complicate the model, but wouldn't necessarily invalidate it.

 1. *Data products in use by the original community of users that created/collected those data are assumed to have no technical debt.* This assumption translates into a scenario where the effort required to make the data discoverable, understandable and usable to its creators has already been expended.
-A corollary to this is that there exists a group of initial users of a data product for whom those data are already serving some need.
+A corollary to this is that there exists a group of initial users of a data product for whom those data are already serving some need. *It may be appropriate to relax this assumption as it relates to technical debt associated with future reuse of the initial data products of a research program*.

 2. *Enabling reuse of a data product by a new community of users and/or a use for which those data products were not created requires additional effort.* While the level of effort required for a specific community or use will vary, some level of effort must be expended.